What Is a Capture Manager? Role, Responsibilities & Career Path

 How much does a capture manager earn?

 In the United States, capture managers typically earn $120,000 to $200,000 in total compensation at mid-level, with senior managers and directors earning $180,000 to $280,000 or more.
 At large defense primes and federal IT contractors, senior capture leaders may earn above $300,000 including win-based bonuses.
-The role is among the better-compensated in business development due to its direct commercial impact.

 What is a capture plan?

 A capture plan is the capture manager’s central working document, recording everything the organization knows and has decided about a specific pursuit: the opportunity scope and value, the customer’s priorities and decision-makers, the competitive landscape, the win strategy and differentiators, the teaming approach, and the solution and cost strategy.
-It is a living document updated continuously throughout the pre-RFP period.

 What certifications are valuable for capture managers?